CiscoTestAutomation/pyats/docs/topology/usage.rst

                             'helper': 'console'},
                             log_stdout = False)

-This is a convenience function, as under the hood it uses threads perform per device ``.disconnect()`` asynchronously.
+This is a convenience function using threads under the hood to perform perform per device ``.disconnect()`` asynchronously.

+* After disconnecting from devices, the connection objects will be remains, and can be checked by command ``.conectionmgr.connections``, the same objects will be used to connect to device again.

 Destroy connections to all device
 ----------------------

-``Testbed`` object also provides a convenience function, ``Testbed.destroy()``, allowing you to destroy connections asynchronously from multiple testbed devices.
+``Testbed`` object provides a function, ``Testbed.destroy()``, allowing you to destroy connections asynchronously from multiple testbed devices.
+Unlike ``.disconnect()``, If ``.destroy()`` used, all connection objects will be completely removed.

 .. code-block:: python

     # Example
     # -------
     #
     # destroy devices in parallel
     # using the sample topology file from
     from pyats import topology
-    testbedfile = os.path.join('sampleTestbed.yaml')
-    testbed = topology.loader.load(testbedfile)
+    testbed = topology.loader.load('your-testbed-file.yaml')

     # connect to all devices in this testbed
     testbed.connect()
     # destroy all devices in this testbed